gotripod/gotripod.github.io/_posts/2016-04-29-go-tripod-go-serverless.markdown

 published: true
 ---

-This post was original published [on my blog](https://colinramsay.co.uk/2016/04/29/go-serverless.html).
+This post was originally published [on our Technical Director's personal blog](https://colinramsay.co.uk/2016/04/29/go-serverless.html).

 Amazon's cloud offering, AWS, provides a wealth of resources for developers and infrastructure engineers.
 In this article, I'll show how [Amazon Cognito](aws.amazon.com/cognito/) can be used to record user preferences and data without having to set up a server or database.
 I'll build a small React Native application which allows a user to log in with Facebook and save some data to the cloud for later retrieval.